Georgia Herpetological Association & Rescue

 Pick up in Rockmart, NW Georgia

 Clementine: sub-adult, 2 years old, undetermined gender, Sulcata.
 African Spurred Tortoises grow QUITE LARGE and require an extremely dedicated owner with land that can be modified for their tortoise down the road.
-Clementine is still very small and would do fine in a larger indoor enclosure for now.
 She did not have adequate husbandry prior to her arrival with us, so she may develop some pyramiding down the road.
 This may also have impacted her growth patterns.
+Because of these factors, Clementine is still very small and would do fine in a larger indoor enclosure for now (the largest size tortoise box OR a well-fenced-in outdoor area with an enclosure like: https://www.pinktortz.com/).
 Prospective owners should be prepared to show an indoor habitat and also that they own their own property and can make arrangements for building an outdoor enclosure later on.
 Owners should also keep in mind that this species is extremely long-lived, so they will need to have someone in mind to care for Clementine when they are no longer able to.
 Many of the sulcata we get come from these types of situations.

 Pick up in Rockmart, NW Georgia